digital-land/technical-documentation/docs/architecture-and-infrastructure/alerting-and-monitoring.md

+---
-# Alerting and Monitoring Strategy
+title: Alerting and Monitoring Strategy
+---

 This document outlines our monitoring and alerting strategy for the **Planning Data Platform** and associated services.
 It ensures we are notified of issues early, helps us respond quickly to incidents, and supports our compliance with GOV.UK Service Standard.